 Muhurat or an auspicious moment is the right moment which is usually elected to perform an important event or a ceremony without any hurdle.

-Travelling towards south direction should be avoided in Abhijit muhurta.
+One should avoid traveling towards the south direction in Abhijit muhurta.

 See the article Shubh Muhurat for marriage in Vedic astrology.